ToniA/arduino-wp-heatpump-controller/README.md

 arduino-wp-heatpump-controller
 ==============================

-Control a Panasonic, Midea, Carrier, Fujitsu or MItsubishi heat pump/split unit air conditioner with Arduino using a Windows Phone 8 application
+Control a Panasonic, Midea, Carrier, Fujitsu or Mitsubishi heat pump/split unit air conditioner with Arduino using a Windows Phone 8 application, or directly using UDP broadcasts
 Currently supports at least these models
 * Panasonic E9/E12-CKP (Panasonic remote control P/N A75C2295)
 * Panasonic E9/E12-DKE (Panasonic remote control P/N A75C2616)